entando/entando-docs/vuepress/docs/next/tutorials/solution/install-standard-demo.md

 #### 4. Transaction Table MFE

-- A React micro frontend that consumes events from the Card MFEs.
+- The Transaction Table MFE is a React micro frontend that consumes events from the Card MFEs.
-- Makes an API call to the banking microservice to fetch transaction data.
+- It makes an API call to the banking microservice to fetch transaction data.

 ![TransactionTable.png](./images/TransactionTable.png)

 #### 5. Sign Up MFE

-- A form widget placed on the sign up page.
+- The Sign Up MFE is form widget located on the sign up page.
-- Makes an API call to the customer microservice to create a new user.
+- It makes an API call to the customer microservice to create a new user.
-- Accessible from any page if a user is not authenticated.
+- Unauthenticated users can access this widget from any page.

 ![SignUp.png](./images/SignUp.png)

 #### 6. Alert Icon MFE

-- Displays an icon on the dashboard page.
+- The Alert Icon MFE displays an icon on the dashboard page.
-- Includes a configuration MFE for user selection of the displayed icon and datatype.
+- It includes a configuration MFE for the user to select the icon's appearance and datatype.
 - By default, it makes an API call to the banking microservice to fetch data.

 ![AlertIcons.png](./images/AlertIcons.png)